sebrave/carbon-intensity-api/README.md

 // Get forecast for a Carbon date
 $api->getByDate(now());

-// Get forecase for first part of a UK postcode
+// Get forecast for first part of a UK postcode
 $api->getByPostcode('EC1V');

 // Get a breakdown by fuel type